DAB0mB/HotnCold/README.md

     PERSIST_NOTIFICATIONS
     # Use fake data for heatmap (long load time)
     FAKE_HEATMAP
+    # Run app with Robot.
+Robot files will not be bundled if this var is provided
+    USE_ROBOT
     # *Optional: The auth token of the user you would like to log-in with
     INITIAL_USER_TOKEN